 To apply, complete the online job application and include your resume and cover letter.

 Grizzly Creek Ranch operations team is responsible for maintenance, housekeeping, and food service at the Portola, Calif. campus.
 Each spring we hire for our full season, March through October, and will offer additional positions during our summer season, June through July.

 In February, Sierra Nevada Journeys opens more than 20 Counselor positions to run our summer camp programming at Grizzly Creek Ranch in Portola, Calif.
+The summer season runs from June to August.
 If you're interested in keeping up-to-date on our job announcements, please sign up for our email updates.

 Counselors are mainly responsible for two duties during summer camp at Sierra Nevada Journeys.
 First, counselors will be directly responsible for providing a safe, educational experience to all our resident campers.
 This includes during all activity times, while supervising cabin groups, and assisting in general camp preparation.
 Secondly, counselors will facilitate (or assist Instructors as they facilitate) traditional camp activities, such as archery, swimming, kayaking, campfires, large camp games, or skits.
 Counselors will be responsible for supervising campers during all cabin times (both day and night) and at meal times.